-- 1. What are you doing differently after taking the training now that you better understand the differences between discipline vs. punishment? - 2.
-What types of disciplinary techniques have you implemented to promote positive behaviour? - 3.
-How will you use your knowledge of problem solving in your parenting?
+- What are you doing differently after taking the training now that you better understand the differences between discipline vs punishment? - What types of disciplinary techniques have you implement to promote positive behavior? - How will you use your knowledge of problem solving in your parenting?